Wednesday, September 25, 2024

 Season 9

-Season nine felt like a fresh chapter, similar to what we saw in Chicago Fire, with exciting casting changes and new faces, notably Luke Mitchell stepping in as the charming Dr. Mitchell Ripley.
-There's a rich history between Ripley and Charles, as Charles was once there to help Ripley through some tough times as a troubled kid.
+Season nine felt like a fresh chapter, similar to what we saw in Chicago Fire.
+There were exciting casting changes and new faces, notably Luke Mitchell stepping in as the charming Dr. Mitchell Ripley.
+Ripley and Charles have a rich history, as Charles was once there to help Ripley through tough times as a troubled kid.
 While they initially disagreed, their journey led to mutual respect and collaboration.
 They even teamed up to treat a cult member and a prisoner battling undiagnosed dementia.

 Archer's much-anticipated liver transplant faces delays after his son goes on a drinking binge, but when the right moment arrives, Archer's ex-wife tries her best to intervene.
 In the meantime, Archer finds a supportive bond with his son's sponsor.
 Over on the personal front, Maggie wraps up her divorce from Ben and opens her heart to a new relationship with the flight paramedic.

 Ripley and Asher's chemistry blossoms into a beautiful relationship.
 Marcel mentors a new medical resident who seems to bend the rules even more than Dr. Ross or Halstead did in Chicago.
-However, when a transplant for one of his patients is unexpectedly delayed due to an infected toe, the situation becomes heartbreaking, leading to tragic consequences that leave Marcel in deep mourning.
+However, when a transplant for one of his patients is unexpectedly delayed due to an infected toe, the situation becomes heartbreaking.
+Tragic consequences follow, leaving Marcel in deep mourning.

-Season Nine has proven to be an exceptional installment thus far.
-I appreciate the innovative approach taken at the onset, incorporating a dramatic emergency scenario at the medical facility and exceptional cinematography that was truly remarkable.
-Although this season features solid storylines, the depiction of the resident exceeding limits feels somewhat uninspired.
-Nevertheless, the aspect that resonated with me the most this season was Goodwin's portrayal of her husband's struggle with dementia, which was profoundly emotive, particularly her decision to place him in an assisted living facility, an equally impactful moment.
+Season Nine has been fantastic so far!
+I love the fresh approach from the start, especially the intense emergency situation at the medical facility and the stunning cinematography that genuinely stands out.
+While this season showcases solid storylines, the resident pushing boundaries was a bit predictable.
+However, what touched me the most this season was Goodwin's heartfelt portrayal of her husband's battle with dementia.
+It was profoundly moving, especially her choice to place him in an assisted living facility, which was equally impactful.

 Overall, I give Seaosn Nine a 9.5/10.